bancolombia/scaffold-clean-architecture/README.md

 # Tasks

-The Scaffolding Clean Architecture plugin will allow you run 8 tasks :
+The Scaffolding Clean Architecture plugin will allow you run 8 tasks:

+## Generate Project

 1. The **`cleanArchitecture | ca`** task will generate a clean architecture structure in your project, this task has four optional parameters; `package` , `type`, `name` and `coverage`.